-- Open the Edit Spreadsheet Layouts window: - On the ribbon, from the Spreadsheet Display group on the Home tab, click Layouts. - In classic view, click View > Spreadsheet Layout, or click on the toolbar. - 2.
-Click [Add] to open the Edit Spreadsheet Layout Details window, and then: - a.
+Open the Edit Spreadsheet Layouts window:

+On the ribbon, from the Spreadsheet Display group on the Home tab, click Layouts.

+- 2. Click [Add] to open the Edit Spreadsheet Layout Details window, and then: - a.
 In the Layout name box, type a name for the new spreadsheet layout. - b.
-Set options for the layout. - To change the order of the spreadsheet columns, select the row for the column you want to move, and then drag it up or down to a new location, or use the Reposition column buttons to move the selected row. - To make a column visible, select the check box in the Visible column, or clear the check box to hide the column. - Use the formatting options (Width, Background color, Font, Override level font, Number of decimals, Negative numbers in red, and Wrap text) to customize the visible spreadsheet lines.
+Set options for the layout. - To change the order of the spreadsheet columns, select the row for the column you want to move, and then drag it up or down to a new location, or use the Reposition column buttons to move the selected row. - To make a column visible, select the checkbox in the Visible column, or clear the checkbox to hide the column. - Use the formatting options (Width, Background color, Font, Override level font, Number of decimals, Negative numbers in red, and Wrap text) to customize the visible spreadsheet lines.